ruffrey/nurtrace/potential/why-better.md

 #### The vast majority of the math operations will be simple addition and subtraction

-Normally there's all this matrix multiplication, sigmoids, logrithms, math loops within loops, and other expensive things which must be computed on a GPU with hard-to-conceptualize GPU programming.
+Normally there's all this matrix multiplication, sigmoids, logarithms, math loops within loops, and other expensive things which must be computed on a GPU with hard-to-conceptualize GPU programming.
 This leads to abstraction libraries that can be easy-ish, yet contain inflexible concepts.
 The high barrier of entry to those who are not hardcore programmers remains below the